PaoloMazzon/JamEngine/README.md

 Major To-Do List
 ----------------
  - Gamepad input
  - Rewrite the window resizing function so it doesn't crash the game if it fails
- - Load this into Windows and make sure everything works okay on MinGW or MSVC or whatever
- - Alot of Font.c is not verbose and this should be fixed.
+ - A lot of Font.c is not verbose and this should be fixed.

 Features
 ========